-Use one password for your Cornell NetID, and one each for services you want to keep very secure, such as personal device logins, online banking sites, or other key personal matters.
+Use one password for your Cornell NetID, and different passwords for each service you want to keep secure, such as personal device logins, online banking sites, or other key personal matters.

 To read more about creating strong passwords, visit Strong Passwords for Your Computer, NetID, and Other Cornell Services.

-Chatty surveys that want to know the street you grew up on, your favorite pet’s name, or other trivia about you are actually collecting information you might have used in security questions—so don’t participate.
+- Avoid participating in social media surveys.
+Surveys that want to know the street you grew up on, your favorite pet’s name, or other personal trivia are actually collecting information you might have used in security questions—so don’t participate.

 Consider using a password management app

 Password management apps can help you store and manage many passwords.
-They allow you to create one very strong password (typically called a Master Password) that is then used to encrypt and store all other passwords.
+They allow you to create one very strong password (typically called a master password or master passphrase) that is used to encrypt and store all other passwords.

-For example, you may choose to manage passwords with LastPass, which Cornell has licensed as an optional central service offering.
+For example, you may choose to manage passwords with LastPass, which Cornell has licensed as an optional service for students, faculty, and staff.

 Avoid writing passwords down

-Writing down passwords is not recommended unless you have taken steps to secure it.
+Writing down passwords is not recommended.
 If you must write down a password, then:

-- Keep written passwords locked away in a file cabinet, desk drawer, or other secure location; be aware of who else may have access to or knowledge about those locations.
+- Keep written passwords locked away in a file cabinet, desk drawer, or other secure location; be aware of who else may have access to or knowledge of those locations.

 - Never write down the URL of a service and the password for that site together; make sure anyone else reading it would have no idea which account it is associated with.
 For example, if you had a money bank shaped like a cat when you were a kid, you might write “cat” next to your bank password to help you remember what the password is for.